jellyfin/jellyfin/README.md

 2. Execute the build output.
 On Linux, Mac, etc. use `./jellyfin` and on Windows use `jellyfin.exe`.

+### Running from GH-Codespaces

+Building and running the server from Github Codespaces require you to install the recommended VS-Code extensions as listed in the `.vscode/extensions.json` file.
+VsCode should ask you to install them each time you open the Server repro on GH-Codespaces.

+As Jellyfin will run on a container on a github hosted server, JF needs to handle 2 things differently.
+1. Address Binding.
+Github will put all networked services behind a reverse proxy and will only autodetect it correctly if it will bind to `Ipv4.Any`

 ### Running The Tests

 This repository also includes unit tests that are used to validate functionality as part of a CI pipeline on Azure.
 There are several ways to run these tests.